French city approves Muslim swimsuit in controversial change

-GRENOBLE, France (AFP) - The French city of Grenoble on Monday (May 16) authorised the wearing of the so-called "burkini" by Muslim women in state-run swimming pools, reigniting one of France's most contentious debates on religous dress.
+GRENOBLE (France) • The French city of Grenoble has authorised the wearing of the so-called "burkini" by Muslim women in state-run swimming pools, reigniting one of the country's most contentious debates on religious dress.

 The all-in-one swimsuit, used by some Muslim women to cover their bodies and hair while swimming, has become a controversial talking point during the holiday season in recent years.